Stanground Wash

 Stanground Wash is a 26 hectare nature reserve in Stanground, a suburb of Peterborough in Cambridgeshire.
 It is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-The site is sandwiched between the railway, Ely-Peterborough line and Back River, a tributary of the River Nene.
+The site is sandwiched between the railway, Hereward line and Back River, a tributary of the River Nene.
 It is grassland which is flooded in winter, providing a refuge for waterbirds, and is grazed in the summer.
 It has a variety of birds such as snipe, redshanks and sandpipers, and ditches with rare beetles.

 There is access by a footpath from North Street along the south bank of the river to a footbridge, but there is a locked gate 100 yards before the bridge.